alvinabad/alvinabad.github.io/_posts/2019-11-17-helloworld-ctypes.md

 Here we can show how to pass a struct to a C program.

-## How to pass a struct data to a C function
+## How to pass a struct to a C function

 For this example, instead of passing a struct, we will pass a pointer to a struct.